Mohamed-said-salah/DynamicSolutionsContactsTask-Django-App/README.md

-# Dynamic Bussiness Solutions Contact Task 📀
+# Contact Manager
-a task that requires creating a Django app that authenticates users with JWT.
+ - Building a Django app that authenticates users with JWT.
 And allow them to save contacts, search and edit them.
-Distributed Lock was required in the task in the form of preventing multi-contact updates at the same time.
+   Multi Contact update in the same time prevented by using Distributed Lock technique.

-## Languages, frameworks and Tools 📑
+## Languages and frameworks 📑
- - Python 🐍
+ - Python
  - Django
  - DjangoRestFramework
+ - PostgreSQL
+ - Redis
+ - Docker
  - drf-spectacular (API Documentation) 📃

-## Tools 🔎
- - PostgreSQL 🐘
- - Redis Caching 🫙
- - Docker & Docker-Compose 🐳

 ## Features 🥇
  - Distributed Lock 🔐
- - Search 🔍
+ - Search

 ## Models in The App 📋
  - User (id, username, email, password, is_admin)